 There is an opportunity for everyone at HorsePower, whether it is a child diagnosed with autism, cerebral palsy or Down syndrome; a young teen struggling with emotional stress or from the effects of abuse; an adult recovering from a stroke or decreased muscle tone.
 HorsePower helps to build and focus on individuals' abilities, rather than disabilities by providing high-quality equine assisted programs adapted to their neds.

-For over forty-five years HorsePower Australia has helped individuals recognise the potential in their lives.
+Established in 1972 HorsePower Australia has helped individuals recognise the potential in their lives.
 Participants improve fitness level and mobility through programs designed to increase their core strength, muscle control and balance.
 Working closely with horses and volunteers encourages responsible and caring attitudes, improved self-esteem, communication skills, leadership and trust.
 It also helps to provide both participants and their families with a sense of community and belonging.